 The Bogs Classic Ultra High is a phenomenal boot, comfortable enough to wear on any surface for hours at a time, and insulated and waterproof enough for miserably cold and wet conditions.
-And while they may not be the most fashion-conscious boots, the unique handles and heel studs will make this boot so easy to slip on and off that it's hard to go back to boots without these features.
-From full 10 hour workdays on solid concrete to wading through rivers, cragging, and car camping, these boots kept our testers' feet warm and comfortable.
-And when the soggy Seattle winter settled in, we kept these boots by our front door, ready for whatever weather we might find.
+Their innovative handles and large heel studs make them easy to get on and off, and their foamed neoprene uppers kept our feet comfortable even in the snow.

 Read review: Bogs Classic Ultra High

 The Baffin Enduro is the archetypal rainboot — the one you would imagine if someone told you to picture a rainboot.
 It provides a rugged rubber shaft up to 16.25 inches, and a variably lugged outsole to tackle any surface you might find.
 Due to their 17.5 circumference shaft, they're easy to take off and put on, even without sitting down.
 And their price (for the value) is unbeatable.The Enduros aren't insulated, so they definitely need to be paired with thick socks, and the insoles that come with the boots aren't the best, so if you're planning on spending a lot of consecutive time in them, you should replace the insole.
 But once we took our sock and insole game seriously, we were able to happily spend more than 14 hours straight in these boots without any issues.
 If you're looking for the best deal, and you're less concerned with the most deluxe option, give these tough boots a try.